What To Do When an Insurance Company Denies Your Claim in Maryland

 Some insurers may rely on repeated document requests, preferred-vendor opinions, engineering reviews, internal committee review, recorded statements, requests for prior claims, requests for maintenance records, or “ongoing investigation” language while evaluating how aggressively to contest the claim.

-The important issue is not simply whether the insurance company asked questions.
+The important issue is not simply whether this insurer asked questions.
 The issue may be whether the insurer is using those questions to build a narrower version of the claim than the actual evidence supports.

 Why Insurance Companies Can Deny Claims in Baltimore